Techture/next-openai-seo/README.md

 STRIPE_WEBHOOK_SECRET=your_stripe_webhook_secret
 ```

-Begin by editing `pages/index.js`.
-As you make changes, the page will automatically update.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.
+Once your API keys are in place, begin by editing `pages/index.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.